greyhats13/99co-technical-test/README.md

   - var.code = it represent the service domain code e.g service
   - var.feature = it represent the service domain feature e.g e, f, g, h, etc
   - var.env = it represent the our staging environment.
-- We have secured all of our infrastructure to encrypt data in transit using SSL/TLS, and at rest using AWS KMS to encrypt our storages such as block(EBS) and object storages (S3)
+- Infrastructure is secured by encrypting data in transit using SSL/TLS, and at rest using AWS KMS to encrypt our storages such as block(EBS) and object storages (S3)
 - Kubernetes microservice is also implemented Horizontal Pod Autoscaler with minimum 2 and maximum 256 pod and will distributed in two AZs.
 - Our kubernetes also will deploy Kong as ingress controller.
 By doing that, we can leverage Kong API gateway and its plugin for authentication in API gateway, rate limited, Geo IP restriction, etc.
 - Our infrastructure and application will use ElasticCloud for observability.
 We will deploy filebeat as log aggregator and metricbeats as Daemon set.
 Filebeat will forward our log to Logstash.
 Logstash will parse our STDOUT using Grok Pattern to Elastic Document JSON to store in Elastic Search.
 So, we can query our them using Kibana to create Insightful Dashboard.
 We also will deployed APM Server to our EKS cluster.